navibyte/geospatial/dart/geodata/README.md

 [OGC API standard family](https://www.youtube.com/watch?v=xpw_VvcPjaE), both provided by OGC (The Open Geospatial Consortium) itself.

-In this package see [geodata_example.dart](example/geodata_example.dart) for a simple CLI tool reading metadata and feature items from GeoJSON and OGC API Features data sources.

 The following diagram describes a decision flowchart to select a client class and a feature source to access GeoJSON feature collections and feature items: